kimtth/awesome-azure-openai-llm/README_SBCs.md

 - Quantization-aware training (QAT): quantization is integrated into the training process.

-- Post-training quantization (PTQ): quantization is integrated into the training process.
+- Post-training quantization (PTQ): quantization is integrated into the inference process.

 - [SmoothQuant](https://pub.towardsai.net/fast-llm-inference-on-cpu-introducing-q8-chat-99e0f30d83db): Reduce the ratio between outlier and non-outlier values specifically for activations.